datduong/tobii-eye-track-syndromic-faces/experiment/workflow.md

-### Remove average heatmap (which focuses on mostly eyes/nose/mouth) from each image
+### Remove average heatmap (which focuses on mostly eyes/nose/mouth) from each image.

-**We can do this on local computer so we can easily view the images**
+**We can do this on local computer so we can easily view the images.**

 ```bash
 cd C:/Users/duongdb/Documents/GitHub/Tobii-AOI-FaceSyndromes/aoi_segmentation